FederalCSUMission/IL5DeploymentGuide/SQLDeploymentGuide.md

 SQL Server VM Image

 In most cases, customers deploying SQL server on Azure VMs will have their own image instead of using a marketplace image.
 In that case, the customers must register the SQL Server VM with the SQL IaaS Agent extension to unlock managed features such as automated backups and patching.

-Here are pre-requisites for the IaaS extension:
+#### Prerequisites for the SQL IaaS Agent extension:

-* The latest version of Azure CLI or Azure PowerShell (5.0 minimum).
+1. The latest version of Azure CLI or Azure PowerShell (5.0 minimum).
-* A minimum of .NET Framework 4.5.1 or later.
+2. A minimum of .NET Framework 4.5.1 or later.
-* Register the subscription with the Microsoft.SqlVirtualMachine resource provider:
+3. Register the subscription with the Microsoft.SqlVirtualMachine resource provider:
 	* Open the Azure portal and go to All Services.
 	* Go to Subscriptions and select the subscription of interest.
 	* On the Subscriptions page, select Resource providers under Settings.